XRPLF/xrpl-dev-portal/content/infrastructure/rippled/installation/build-run-rippled-in-reporting-mode.md

     **Note:** If you choose to use Cassandra as the database, the disk requirements for `rippled` will be lower as the data will not be stored on your local disk.

-2. In order to run reporting mode, you also need to run at least one `rippled` server in [P2P mode](install-rippled.html).
+2. You also need to run at least one `rippled` server in P2P mode.

 3. A compatible version of CMake must be installed.